If you use Chrome or Firefox on your iPhone, you should know that you cannot disable private browsing on the iPhone or iPad.

 If you use Safari’s Private Browsing Mode frequently, you may have noticed that it behaves differently from other browsers.
 This article will review what occurs when you quit Safari with Private Browsing Mode active and how to disable private browsing on your iPhone.

 Apple lets iOS users browse anonymously by utilizing Private tabs in Safari on iOS.
 When you enable Private Browsing Mode, the Safari app does not record website addresses, preserve your search history, or recall your Autofill information.

 What Happens When You Close Safari With the ‘Private’ Tabs Open?

-Safari, unlike other browser apps like Chrome or Brave, does not fully close your Private tabs when you exit the program on iOS.
-This implies that if you shut the Safari app by swiping it off the Recent Apps screen, the Private tabs that were open before quitting the program will reappear the next time you reopen Safari on your iPhone.
+Unlike other browser apps like Chrome or Brave, Safari does not fully close your Private tabs when you exit the program on iOS.
+This implies that if you shut the Safari app by swiping it off the Recent Apps screen, the open private tabs before quitting the program will reappear the next time you reopen Safari on your iPhone.

-When you close the Chrome or Brave app while private browsing, all private tabs are permanently closed and there is no way to recover them.
-In this manner, your secret browsing sessions will stay private and anonymous even if you forget to shut down any active tabs.
+When you close the Chrome or Brave app while private browsing, all private tabs are permanently closed, and there is no way to recover them.
+This way, your secret browsing sessions will remain anonymous even if you forget to shut down any active tabs.